Adriano Vicente da Silva

 Adriano Vicente da Silva (born 1980), known as The Monster of Passo Fundo (Portuguese: Monstro de Passo Fundo), is a Brazilian serial killer and rapist who killed at least nine children and one man in Rio Grande do Sul from 2001 to 2004.
 Convicted on all counts, he was sentenced to 264 years imprisonment for these crimes.

 Early life

 A native of Paraná, Da Silva would later claim that he dropped out of school after the fifth grade, started practicing Muay Thai at age 10 and was known for his aggressiveness and cruelty to animals.
 At age 12, he was sexually abused by a neighbor, and two years after that, his parents separated, causing him great emotional turmoil.

-Da Silva claimed that he first got the "urge" to kill at age 15, when he attacked a fellow classmate, but failed in his attempt and the boy survived.
+Da Silva claimed that he first got the "urge" to kill at age 15, when he attacked a classmate, but failed in his attempt and the boy survived.

 Murders

 Sometime in 2001, Da Silva was arrested for robbing and killing a taxi driver in União da Vitória, for which he was sentenced to 27 years imprisonment.
 After escaping from the prison he was detained at, he fled to Rio Grande do Sul, where he found work as a handyman.

 Between August 2002 and January 2004, Da Silva carried out at least twelve attacks on young boys aged from 8 to 14.
 His modus operandi consisted of offering them money or popsicles and then luring them to forested areas, where he beat them using his martial arts skills and then sexually violated them.
 Ultimately, he strangled his victims with a rope.
 All of his attacks took place in the interior of the state, specifically in the cities of Passo Fundo, Sananduva, Soledade and Lagoa Vermelha.